-(3) Persons who would not be eligible to be officers of the Tribe pursuant to the Tribe's Constitution; and c.
-Terms of Office.
-The Tribal Council shall appoint three members of the Tribal Gaming Commission for an initial term of three (3) years.
-The remaining members of the Commission shall be appointed by the Tribal Council for an initial term of four (4) years.
+C. Terms of Office.
+The Tribal Council shall appoint two members of the Tribal Gaming Commission for an initial term of three (3) years.
+The remaining member of the Commission shall be appointed by the Tribal Council for an initial term of four (4) years.
 Thereafter all terms of the Commissioners shall be four (4) years.